SapienzaNLP/relik/README.md

 ## 🦮 Retriever

 We perform a two-step training process for the retriever.
-First, we "pre-train" the retriever using BLINK (Wu et al., 2019) dataset and then we "fine-tune" it using AIDA (Hoffart et al, 2011).
+First, we "pre-train" the retriever using BLINK (Wu et al., 2019) dataset, and then we "fine-tune" it using AIDA (Hoffart et al, 2011).

 ### Data Preparation